 Is it possible to make money designing printables?
 You betcha!
 In this article, I share some of the ways I’ve made money in my printables-based business.

-When I shared my first printable on this blog, three years ago, I did it to thank my readers (all 10 of them, at the time), for showing up and supporting me.
+When I shared my first printable, I did it to thank my readers (all ten of them at the time) for showing up and supporting me.
 Little did I know that sharing those bookmarks was the first step on this journey from a tiny blog that nobody read, to launching an Etsy shop that provided me with a little extra spending money, to a full-fledged career that is now bringing in a higher income than any of my former full-time jobs.

-If you’ve wondered how you can take your creative talents and put them to work for you, this article is for you.
+If you’ve wondered how you can take your creative talents and put them to work, this article is for you.
 It’s also for all those people who have never quite understood what I do for a living.

-The list below outlines five different ways to make money designing printables— designs you create and distribute as digital files instead of as tangible products.
-If you’ve never sold anything online before, this is a really easy, no-risk way to get started as a small business.
+The list below outlines five ways to make money designing printables— designs you create and distribute as digital files instead of tangible products.
+If you’ve never sold anything online, this is a really easy, no-risk way to start a small business.

 - Share printables as free downloads.

 This was the easy way I got started sharing printables on my blog.
 The more printables I shared, the more web traffic came my way.
 This has not only connected me to awesome readers from around the world, but has positioned me as an online influencer.
 Whenever I come across an awesome product or service that I want to share with my audience, it’s likely that the company behind said product/service would be willing to sponsor a blog post, or provide me with an affiliate link, compensating me to spread the word about something that I truly find valuable.
 This means, I get to keep sharing cool stuff, and readers get to keep reaping the benefits of freebies, which is a win-win-win for all.

 - Sell your designs on online commerce sites.